angvan/web-dev-hw/assignment-07/README.md

 # Assignment 07
 ## Angela Vanderpool

 1. The **\<div\>** tag defines a division or segment and is styled by using a class or id attribute.
 The attribute **class** is an identifier and selector value for an HTML element and groups similar types of elements by using the same name value.
 The attribute **id** specifies a single unique id for an HTML element, which makes it differ from class.
-Both attributes are used to dictate style via CSS and both valid in every HTML element.
+Both attributes are used to dictate style via CSS and are valid in every HTML element.
 Another attribute, **span**, defines the number of columns a \<col\>/\<colgroup\> element should span.

 2. The **alt** attribute specifies an alternative language for an image if the image cannot be displayed or for the vision impaired audience who rely on a screen reader to use the internet.